RobertAhlin/rpg-p3/README.md

     6. In the Deploy tab I connected to GitHub repository "rpg-p3".
     7. I manually deployed branch (main).

+I have in two occations experienced that Heroku stopped working and I had to redeploy branch.
+Seems like there is some time of timelimit?
+I truly do hope that it is still running when it is time for review.
+Otherwise just slack me (Robert Ahlin) and I will redeploy again.

 ## <a id="credits"></a>Credits